ixmorrow/studentIntros/README.md

 In the program's current implementation, there is no hard coded limit to the size of the PDA that will hold the student's data.
 In the script I have attached, I limit the buffer passed in to 1000 bytes and then just slice off whatever is not used less than 1000.
 The program creates an account with enough space to store whatever is passed in.
 Probably will want to put a limit on this somewhere on the front-end.

 ## Testing
-To run the testing script, you will have to 'NPM Install' the dependencies and then run the js file with 'node exampleStudentIntroV2.js'
+To run the testing script, you will have to 'NPM Install' the dependencies, compile the ts file to js by running npx tsc within the js directory, and then a /dist directory will be added with the compiled js file in it.
+Move into that directory and run 'node exampleStudentIntro.js'.

 If you make changes to the ts file, then you will have re-compile it to js with the command 'npx tsc' and then follow the step above to run the newly compiled js file.